evmts/tevm-monorepo/docs/src/content/docs/getting-started/getting-started.md

 Tevm can execute the EVM using viem methods such as [`memoryClient.call`](https://viem.sh/docs/actions/public/call#call), [`memoryClient.readContract`](https://viem.sh/docs/contract/readContract#readcontract), [`memoryClient.estimateGas`](https://viem.sh/docs/actions/public/estimateGas#estimategas), etc. It also supports some wallet methods such as [`eth_sendRawTransaction`](https://viem.sh/docs/actions/wallet/sendRawTransaction#sendrawtransaction).

-Tevm also has it's own powerful method for executing the evm called [`tevmCall`](https://tevm.sh/reference/tevm/actions/type-aliases/callhandler/#_top).
+Tevm also has its own powerful method for executing the evm called [`tevmCall`](https://tevm.sh/reference/tevm/actions/type-aliases/callhandler/#_top).
 It's like a normal ethereum call but with extra superpowers to do things such as

 - [create a transaction](https://tevm.sh/reference/tevm/actions/type-aliases/basecallparams/#createtransaction)
 - [impersonate](https://tevm.sh/reference/tevm/actions/type-aliases/basecallparams/#from) any account or contract